Skip to the main content.

 • Setting clear expectations for shift responsibilities and close-out standards

 A more efficient team means fewer wasted labor hours and more consistent service.
+Cross-training employees can enhance efficiency and flexibility in staffing, helping to manage labor costs effectively.

 Labor Cost Emergency Checklist